 - Fix Fic: Subverted; several of the stories "explain" later events of the Canon series in a tongue in cheek manner

-- Flanderization: As the series progressed, Obi Wan became more and more pathetically co-dependent and overly cheery, to the point where the authors decided it had gotten too much and made a Ass Pull explanation of it being a side effect of medication.
+- Flanderization: As the series progressed, Obi Wan became more and more pathetically co-dependent and overly cheery, to the point where the authors decided it had gotten too much and Hand Waved it by saying it was a side effect of medication.

 - Guy-on-Guy Is Hot: All the authors appear to be straight women who really, really like writing slash.

-- Light Is Not Good: Played for laughs.
-Between the aforementioned mind trick abuse, sexual hedonism, and tendency to haul non-conformers to a mental hospital and drug them into submission, the Jedi order can only be described as blatantly, hilariously corrupt."Qui-Gon told me to quit seeing you," Obi-Wan sniffled.
+- Light Is Not Good: Played for Laughs.
+Between the Jedi Mind Trick abuse, sexual hedonism, and tendency to haul non-conformers to a mental hospital and drug them into submission, the Jedi order can only be described as blatantly and hilariously corrupt."Qui-Gon told me to quit seeing you," Obi-Wan sniffled.
 "Last time I defied him he sent me to the Jedi Happy Farm to be reprogrammed with Andy Griffith reruns."
 He shivered.
 Maul shivered as well.
 And people thought the Sith were cruel?

-- Living with the Villain: Obi Wan is Maul's next-door neighbor, and it's later learned that Sidious is Obi-Wan's biological father, yet all of the Jedi except Yoda are in total denial that Maul and Sidious are Sith, even when Maul says so to their faces.
+- Living with the Villain: Obi Wan is Maul's next-door neighbor, and it's later learned that Sidious is Obi-Wan's biological father, yet all of the Jedi except Yoda (who doesn't seem too motivated to do anything about it) are in total denial that Maul and Sidious are Sith, even when Maul says so to their faces.

 - Meta Fic: Much of the humor of the series comes from intentionally conflating the characters and the actors who played them, or from faux Foreshadowing of events in the later Canon stories.
 In addition, there several stories which break the fourth wall in various ways.